Work-Study Program

 • Interview: You will be contacted for an interview by the supervisor.
 Things you should discuss at this time include job duties and expectations, work and class schedules, and time off you may need for school or personal reasons.

 • Complete Hiring Paperwork: Once you have been offered a job, you will receive an email containing directions for completing all required paperwork including a W-4 and I-9 (Federal Tax Withholding forms), state tax withholding form, and payroll authorization form.
 Returning students do not have to resubmit employment eligibility forms each year.
 They must, however, complete a new W-4 and notify their previous supervisors in order to return to the same position as the prior year.
-If you have any questions or need help, please contact the Office of Financial Aid at 502.272.7328 or finaid@bellarmine.edu.
+If you have any questions or need help, please contact Allison Carpenter at 502.272.8283 or acarpenter2@bellarmine.edu.

 • Submit Timecards: Bellarmine uses an electronic timekeeping system.
 At the beginning of your work shift, students will sign on electronically at a computer, using your name and password.
 When you leave at the end of your scheduled time, you will sign out electronically.
 Supervisors will review and approve timecards every two weeks and submit them to Payroll.
 Signatures from both the student and supervisor are required on the timecard.